Highway Defects & Accidents

 A

-The Missouri Department of Transportation (MoDot) is responsible for road construction throughout Missouri and is charged with keeping the roads and highways in a safe condition.
-The MoDot website contains information regarding current construction zones, driver safety tips, and traffic accident statistics.
+The Missouri Department of Transportation (MoDot) oversees road construction and maintenance throughout Missouri and is responsible for ensuring that the state’s roads and highways remain safe for public travel.
+The MoDot website provides helpful information on current construction zones, driver safety tips, and statewide traffic accident statistics.

-The Federal Highway Administration is the agency within the U.S. Department of Transportation responsible for assisting state and local governments with guidelines for the safe design and construction of roadways.
-They monitor car accidents and make regular inspections of accident scenes where road design, maintenance, or defects are contributing factors.
+The Federal Highway Administration (FHWA)—a division of the U.S. Department of Transportation—works with state and local governments to establish guidelines for the safe design, construction, and maintenance of roadways.
+The FHWA also monitors traffic accidents and conducts inspections of crash sites where roadway design, maintenance issues, or defects may have contributed to the incident.

 Contact Us Today for Help!